Overwhelmed with the challenges of parenting toddlers? Discover the best tips to better communicate with your child and avoid another tantrum.

 3. Give your toddler (smart) choices

 I thought I was doing the right thing by giving my toddler a choice between staying at the museum or going home.
-Only later did I realize that, for however popular the advice to give toddlers choices, there’s a smart way to do so:
+Only later did I realize that, for however popular the advice to give toddlers choices, there are best practices to do so:

 - Keep your choices simple.
-Having my toddler make such a weighty decision as to whether to stay or leave was an unfair burden on him.
+Having my toddler make such a weighty decision about whether to stay or leave was an unfair burden on him.
 Instead, offer simple choices that fits within their world, like asking, “Do you want the blue plate or the green plate?”

 - Stick to parent-approved choices.
 Offer your toddler choices where you’ll be okay either way he decides.
 It’s not helpful if you threaten him with, “We need to go to the grocery now.
 Do you want to come or stay home?” when he can’t be home by himself.
 Instead, you might say, “We need to go to the grocery now.
 Do you want to sit in the cart, or walk next to me?”

 - Give only two choices.
 More choices aren’t always best.
-In fact, stick to two choices to make it easier for your toddler to weigh them each and decide.
+In fact, stick to two choices to make it easier for him to weigh them each and decide.
 Otherwise, he’ll feel overwhelmed with all the options.

 4. Focus on what your toddler should or could do